Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

 Go to Settings > Absence, Overtime, Vacation > Account types, and select Create.

 Select Accrued vacation account and continue to set up for your template:

 - a name.
-The account name will help you identify the vacation account template you need when connecting it to an employee's profile.
+The account name will help you identify the Absence account template you need when connecting it to an employee's profile.